LPhD/Jess/docs/source/slicing.rst

 • **Entry Point:**
 	• Location(s) (e.g. src/main.c Line:75) -> The node at this location is set as entry point.
-If there are several nodes, the user can select which one is added as entry point.
-Then the SUI process starts and all other nodes are added based on the Note-to-Node relations (iteratively)
+If there are several nodes at the selected location, the user can select which one is added as entry point.
+Then the SUI process starts and all other nodes are added based on the Node-to-Node relations (iteratively)
 	• Identifier(s) (e.g. "search") -> The graph is queried for all identifiers that match exactly the given name.
 Then the top-level (visible) AST parent(s) of the identifier node(s) (e.g. the parent node of identifier "search" is its IdentifierDeclareStmt "char search;") are set as entry point(s).
 Further steps are basend on the configuration options for entry point handling.
 	• String(s) (e.g. "search")  -> The graph is queried for all nodes that partly or fully match the given string.
 Then the subset of top-level (visible) AST nodes are set as entry point(s).
 Further steps are basend on the configuration options for entry point handling.
 	• Feature(s) (e.g. "search") -> The graph is queried for all conditional compilation statements (#if/#ifdef/#ifndef/#elif) that reference the given feature (e.g. contain the text "search").
 The #ifdef constructs as well as their enclosed top-level (visible) AST nodes are set as entry point(s).
 Further steps are basend on the configuration options for entry point handling.

 • **Node-to-Node Relations:**
+	• *Structural*:
 	• Directory -> All included files in this directory
 	• File -> All included code elements in this file
 	• Function definition -> All enclosed code elements (configurable) and all calls to this function (configurable)
 	• If, for, while, do-while, switch statements -> All enclosed code elements (configurable)
-	• Else statement -> Corresponding if statement
+	• Else statement -> All enclosed code elements (configurable) and the corresponding if statement
+	• ExpressionStatement, IdentifierDeclStatement, Condition, PreDefine, PreDiagnostic, PreOther -> All AST children (as they could contain calls)
+	• *Calls/Usage*:
-	• Callee, call expression -> Called function or macro definition, #include statement and declaration in header file if target is in another file
+	• Callee, MacroCall -> Called function or macro definition, #include statement and declaration in header file if target is in another file
+	• PreIfCondition, PreMacro -> Callees or MacroCalls (to get the used functions or macros, see above)
+	• FunctionDef -> Callees of that function (configurable)
-	• ExpressionStatement, IdentifierDeclStatement -> All AST children
+	• PreUndef, PreDefine -> PreMacroIdentifier (configurable)
-	• Callee -> Get called FunctionDef (as well as includes and declaration in header files if necessary) or function-like macro
-	• Macro definition -> All uses and defines of the macro (in the current file and files that include the macro definition)
+	• PreMacroIdentifier -> All uses and defines of the macro (in the current file and files that include the macro definition) for the macro (configurable), only works for function-like macros
+	• *Defines*:
-	• Function -> FunctionDef
+	• Function -> FunctionDef (as this is the visible node)
+	• FunctionDef -> Declaration of the function (DeclStmt) in its header file (if existing)
+	• AddressOfExpression -> Referenced FunctionDef or variable
+	• DeclStmt -> Definition of the function (FunctionDef) in its C file (if existing) and the necessary include statement
-	• Condition, PreIfCondition, Parameter, ParameterList -> Get definition of the element that contains the condition or parameter
+	• Condition, PreIfCondition, Parameter, ParameterList -> Get definition of the element that contains the condition or parameter	(e.g. the IfStatement)
+	• *Data Flow*:
-	• Identifier declare statement, parameter, expression statement, argument, condition, return statement -> All uses and defines of the contained variables
+	• ForInit, IdentifierDeclStatement, Parameter, AssignmentExpression, ExpressionStatement, Argument, ArgumentList, Condition, UnaryExpression, ReturnStatement -> All uses and defines of the contained variables (configurable)
-	• Include statements -> Whenever a function or macro is called from an external file, the correspoding include statement in that files is added to the Semantic Unit
+	• *Control Flow*:
-	• Label, goto -> All labels used by goto and vice versa
+	• GotoStatement-> All labels referenced by the goto
+	• *Variability*:
+	• PreIfStatement -> All variable statements (Preprocessor and C code); as well as all syntactical children (#else, #endif, PreIfCondition, etc) or just the #endif and PreIfCondition (configurable)
+	• PreElIfStatement -> Same as PreIfStatement, but also get the starting #if
-	• Configuration option -> All #if/#ifdef/#elif nodes and their enclosed content
+	• PreElseStatement -> All variable statements (Preprocessor and C code) and the starting #if
-	• PreDiagnostic, PreOther, PreLine, PrePragma -> AST children
+	• PreEndIfStatement -> Get the starting #if

 • **Do nothing for:**